Pttn/rieMiner/README.md

 #define BITS	32
 ```

-Then, follow the instructions for 64 bits systems.
 If you do not do this, the compilation will work, but the blocks produced will be invalid.

+Then, follow the instructions for 64 bits systems and adapt if needed (for example, in MSYS, the packages will be `mingw32/mingw-w64-i686-...`).

 ## Run and configure this program